proclaimforum/vscode-proclaimscript-language/README.md

 * autocomplete / folding of IF ELSE is case sensitive.

 ## Release Notes
+See CHANGELOG.md for recent changes, or Git repository for more detail

 ### 0.1.1
-10/08/2019 first release - syntax highlighter, some code folding and indentation basics working, plus sample snippet.
+10/08/2019 first release

 ## TODO
 * Code folding for WHILE DO loop structures